2 SW Wisconsin schools cancel classes for 2 days over 'abundance of illnesses'

-DICKEYVILLE, Wis. — A rash of students illnesses has prompted the leaders of two local schools to call off classes for the next two days.
+DICKEYVILLE, Wis. — A rash of student illnesses has prompted the leaders of two local schools to call off classes for the next two days.

 “Hopefully, that gives students the time to recover from an abundance of illnesses that are going around,” the announcement states.
 “It also gives time for the janitors to disinfect the school buildings.”